TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-accessreviews-findreview.md

 # End users cannot locate a pending review in the access panel.

 In most cases end users will find a review pending their response in the [Access Panel](https://myapps.microsoft.com/).
 This is only applicable to reviews of Groups and Applications, not Roles.
-For all Access Reviews of roles end users must navigate to PIM to complete their review.
+For all Access Reviews of roles, end users must navigate to Azure AD Privileged Identity Management (PIM) to complete their review.

 ## **Recommended steps**